9-8-7-6/cs-notes/parallel programming/part 3: gpu programming.md

 ## 3. CUDA Programming

+### CUDA Programming Terminology
+*   Host: CPU
+*   Device: GPU
+*   Kernel: functions executed on GPU
+*   Thread: the basic execution unit
+*   Block:  a group of threads
+*   Grid: a group of blocks

 ### The Kernel
 A **Kernel** is a function that runs on the GPU and is executed by **many concurrent threads**.